Regalecus russelii: Parasites

-Despite the relatively limited number of oarfish researched, in 2014 scientists were able to discover a new species of nematode called Spinitectus gabata n. sp.
-(Spirurina: Cystidicolidae) within the gastrointestinal tract of a R. russelii off the coast of Japan.
-The S. gabata likely uses the krill the oarfish consumes as an intermediate host, since known Spinitectus species often involve crustaceans as intermediate hosts.
+Despite the relatively limited number of oarfish researched, in 2014 scientists were able to discover a new species of nematode called Spinitectus gabata (Spirurina: Cystidicolidae) within the gastrointestinal tract of a R. russelii off the coast of Japan.
+S. gabata likely uses the krill the oarfish consumes as an intermediate host, since known Spinitectus species often involve crustaceans as intermediate hosts.

-A recent study concerning the parasitization of this species revealed that the shorten mako shark and the sperm whale could both be predators of the oarfish, based on pattens of parasite transmission.
+A recent study concerning the parasitization of this species revealed that the shortfin mako shark and the sperm whale could both be predators of the oarfish, based on patterns of parasite transmission.
 These conclusions were made based on analysis of the visceral tissue of an oarfish recovered by the Catalina Island Marine Institute in Santa Catalina Island, California.